VirtuaCreative/tutorials/_posts/2022-11-22-jekyll-on-docker-github-pages.md

 pin: true
 ---

-# Jekyll on Docker?
-Hell yeah!
+# How to publish a Jekyll website on a Docker container and why

-This is a new Virtua Creative website.
-After a few years focusing on a full-time job, I'm back on playing around with different technologies and bringing tutorials to the community.
+If you are wondering why someone would want to use Docker to generate something as simple as a static website, here's why:

-Not sure how often I'll be blogging but I'll try to come back here more often.
+> You install Docker on your computer, add a `docker-compose.yml` file to your site's root, and you're done.

-This website is based on the Jekyll theme "[Chirpy](http://jekyllthemes.org/themes/jekyll-theme-chirpy/)", very nicely done.
-Adjusting the template for my website is still a WIP.
+{: .prompt-info }

-The happy thing about this site that it is running on Docker with a `docker-compose.yml` file.
-Which means:
+This means:

 - No fuzzy dependency managers.
 - No Ruby crash-management chaos.
-- No "this-is-fine" dog to run your Jekyll site:
+- No extra dependencies to run your Jekyll site.

-## Jekyll on Docker
+## How to deploy a Jekyll website on Docker

 To Deploy a Jekyll websiste in a Docker container locally: